THE SUMMERISLE GUIDE

 Camping in the woods is one of the most rewarding aspects of this special burn, but it comes with responsibility.
 We hope and expect that all burners on-site will respect the grounds at all times, and do no permanent harm or damage to any of the plants, trees, and other natural resources on the property.

 There are a variety of insects and arachnids in the area, so plan to keep your tent sealed up and shake out any bedding if concerned.
 Specifically, ticks and Lyme are a real issue in Pennsylvania in the summer, and we strongly recommend campers do body checks once a day and wear protective layers or repellant (a tick must stay attached for 24 hours or so, to successfully transmit).
 Raccoons and other critters will stay away during the noisy hours, but please be mindful of where you store your trash and waste water.
-Snakes, including venomous ones like the copperhead, will be present in any healthy wooded environment in the area, so be on guard and watch your step.
-They won’t seek out interaction, and chances are high they will leave the area once the event is in full swing.
+Snakes, including venomous ones like the copperhead and timber rattlesnake, are likewise present as in any healthy wooded environment, so be on guard and watch your step.
+They won’t seek out interaction, and chances are high they will leave the area once the event is in full swing, but campers should be particularly cautious when retrieving wood from the communal wood piles.

 The land is a near-equal display of grassy meadows and thick woodland, facilitating everything from small clearings of single camps to enormous ones with 30 or more.
-Hammock camping can be accomplished easily due to the thick strands of trees, and much of the treeline should buffet tents and other camping structures from wind in some areas (but not all!
-Be prepared with groundhog stakes, rebar, or playa staples!)
+Hammock camping can be accomplished easily due to the thick stands of trees, and much of the treeline should buffet tents and other camping structures from wind (but not all!
+Be prepared with groundhog stakes, rebar, and playa staples to secure your tent against inclement weather.)
+Good shoes are a necessity, as roads and paths are gravel rather than grass.
+Be prepared for poison ivy, bees, ticks, and chiggers.
+Stay out of the woods surrounding the dedicated burn event space, because there are likely to be roots, dangerous drop offs, and other unexpected landscaping.

 Finally, bring plenty of lighting (camping lanterns, flashlights, headlamps, battery or solar charged lights, LED votives, etc.) There is no electricity on site.
 Luckily, it’s the future and outdoor lighting technology is readily available that can easily last through the entire burn if conserved during the day.
-Illuminate yourself at night.
+It is likewise prudent to illuminate yourself at night.
 There will be bicycles, people, and art moving around, and they may collide with you if they cannot see you.

 - FIRE AND FLAME EFFECTS

 Lastly, all firepits must be attended at all times by at least one member of whatever camp is sponsoring the pit.
-All unattended campfires will be extinguished, and leaving a fire unattended is grounds for removal from the event.
-This includes all unattended open flames, including candles, tiki torches, lanterns, etc.
+All unattended campfires will be extinguished, and leaving a fire unattended is potential grounds for removal from the event.
+This includes all unattended open flames, including candles, tiki torches, lanterns, etc. If it’s on fire, it needs a fire warden.

 No firewood may be brought in from outside the local area due to the introduction of destructive invasive species that may live in the wood.
 Firewood will be available onsite at no additional charge to you.
 Please use caution when approaching wood piles.
 Snakes love them, especially at night!

 Individuals spinning fire and using other such fire flow toys are strongly encouraged to obtain personal liability insurance to cover any potential injuries.
 Fire spinning is allowed anywhere on site as long as you have a designated safety and are at least 25 feet away from any tent.
-Please spin off before lighting up, using a spin off can or baggies appropriate for your prop.
+Please spin off before lighting up, using a spin off can or baggies appropriate for your prop, to avoid shedding excess fuel that may ignite at a later time.

-Lastly, we ask that you be wearing fire safe apparel to spin fire and to safety.
+Lastly, we ask that you be wearing fire safe apparel to spin fire and when serving as a safety.
 This means cotton, wool, leather, silk or being nude.
 NEVER spin fire wearing faux fur or polyesters/spun plastic fabrics, as it will melt to your skin and cause significant burning.

 For a list of Safety Requirements for Fire Performers, please click on this link.

 Fire Conclave is the gathering of fire spinners and artists that perform before the burning of the effigy.
-Fire Conclave is open to everyone who wishes to volunteer.
+Fire Conclave is open to any sober, experienced fire spinner who wishes to volunteer.
 Conclave will meet before the effigy burns to coordinate on order, safety, and to perform safety checks on all props.
 Please bring fuel and remember to leave no trace at the fuel depot.
 Since designated safeties will be stationed during the performance, training for fire spinning safeties will be given before conclave.

-The time and meeting place of the fire conclave pre-burn meeting will be on Saturday (Burn Night) at 6 p.m. by the Effigy.
+The time and meeting place of the Perimeter pre-burn meeting will be on Saturday (Burn Night) at 6 p.m. by the Effigy.

 For a list of Safety Requirements for Fire Performers, please click on this link.